 A lot of people wonder how long it takes to become an osteopath and what it takes to be an osteopath?
 This article is going to describe exactly what the course is like.

 Osteopathy is a science through and through.
 But it is also an art, which requires learning a new psychomotor skill, like driving.
-You are having to think and talk about complex anatomy in a language which you are learning which sounds like another language, to an attractive tutor while performing a movement on a human you have only just met who is in their underwear.
+You are having to think and talk about complex anatomy in a language which you are learning which sounds like Japanese, to an attractive tutor while performing a movement on a human you have only just met who is in their underwear.
 And you’re 19, probably hungover and sweating profusely.

 Written work is also a part of the course which often involves a lot of research, referencing, sleepless nights, dedication and editing.
 Trawling through research, putting facts into your own words, linking results and conclusions and setting work out well are all skills which constantly progress.
-Some of the work were small bodies of writing but larger literature reviews on topics such as osteoarthritis, polymyalgia rheumatica and down syndrome is also regularly given- with always an end focus on how osteopathy can help such diseases.
+Some of the work were small bodies of writing but larger literature reviews on topics such as osteoarthritis, polymyalgia rheumatica and down syndrome were also regularly given- with always an end focus on how osteopathy can help such diseases.

 This was the year that was very much about the dissertation and final clinical competence exam.
 A mock prepares all students for the final.
 Differential diagnosis was key in these exams, with over 30 potential differentials for each region of pain in the body, it is important to know orthopaedic tests for each region of the body.